vxvinod/vxvinod.github.io/_posts/2014-03-05-TODAY-IM-INTERESTED-IN-AJAX-lets-clear-it.md

 ---
 layout: post
-title:  "TODAY IM INTERESTED IN AJAX,lets clear it"
+title:  "TODAY IM INTERESTED IN AJAX lets clear it"
 date:   2014-03-05
 desc: "Ajax is for today lets clear it off and move ahead"
 ---